qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Foreign key may cause implicit locking, which may cause deadlock.
 - Locking may break repeatable read isolation (it's database-specific).
 - Distributed SQL database may doesn't support locking or have weird locking behaviors.
 It's database-specific.
+- If the backend has N+1 query issue, the slowness may won't be shown in slow query log, because the backend does many small queries serially and each individual query is fast.